SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ```

 > **💡 Note**<br>
-> The system field `sy-subrc` is set to `0` if at least one line was deleted.
+> The system field `sy-subrc` is set to `0` if at least one line has been deleted.
 It is set to `4` if no lines were deleted.

-Using
+The
 [`CLEAR`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapclear.htm)
 and
 [`FREE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapfree_dataobject.htm)
-statements, you can delete the complete table content.
+statements allow you to delete the entire table content.

-The difference between the two is the handling the initially requested
-memory space for the table.
-When clearing a table using `CLEAR`,
+The difference between the two is in the handling of the memory space originally allocated to the table.
+When a table is cleared with `CLEAR`,
-the content is removed but the initially requested memory space remains
+the content are removed, but the memory space initially requested remains
 allocated.
-If the table is later filled again, the memory space is still
+If the table is filled again later, the memory space is still
-available, which is beneficial in terms of performance in contrast to
+available, which is a performance advantag over
-clearing an internal table using `FREE`.
+clearing an internal table with `FREE`.
 Such a statement also
-clears the table content but, additionally, it releases the memory
+deleted the table content, but it also releases the memory
 space.

 ``` abap